 Most of my adult life, I weighed over 250 lbs.
 At 5’4” that was heavy and unhealthy.
 As I got closer to my 40th birthday, I was determined to take off the extra weight.
 I began with Weight Watchers, which follows a common sense approach of portion control and regular exercise.
 For me, this meant finding ways to exercise which were enjoyable, or my success would have been short-lived and the program unsustainable.
 Initially, I chose biking and happily cycled away many pounds, until I hit a seemingly impenetrable weight loss plateau and needed to switch it up.

 That is when I signed up for a Zumba class.
 I will never forget that first class -- I was nervous that I’d be stumbling around lost, out of synch and getting in the way of others.
 In fact, I did stumble around out of synch but it didn't matter because, by the end of class, I was smiling and felt inspired.
 It was obvious that if I returned to class the moves and routines would become more familiar, and the simple act of making progress would be nourishing.
-Five years later I can report that I have never once had to drag myself to a class, or left without a smile.
+Six years later I can report that I have never once had to drag myself to a class, or left without a smile.
 I have however, lost a total of over 110 lbs.

 So, if you'e one of those people who struggles to maintain an exercise routine, I get it.
 I know firsthand how difficult it can be to start and to stick with it.
 But I don’t believe that good health is reserved for athletes or fitness experts, and I don't believe it comes in one shape, size or age.
 I think everyone can enjoy and benefit from exercise if they find something which is fun and inspiring, and that's what I hope Zumba is for you.